gbowne1/ProgrammerNotes/connect-to-psql.md

 If not installed, use sudo apt update to refresh package lists and then `sudo apt install postgresql postgresql-contrib` to install the server and additional tools.

+I strongly advice making a backup of this file just in case.

+you can use `ALTER SYSTEM` to make changes.

+To reload, `SELECT pg_reload_conf();` will reload the configuration.

+Should you want to see any variable, use `SHOW` and the variable name.

 ## Connecting to a PostgreSQL server and or database

 To connect to PostgreSQL, the command in the console/terminal/shell is `psql -U postgres` but this will only connect using the `postgres` user.